MartienskieNum1/SpaceDrop-Server/README.md

 ## Creating database and populating with mock data
 To create all necessary tables, there is a database creation script you can find [here](src/test/resources/testdb-create.sql).
-To populate the tables with mock data, you can use a population script you can find [here](src/test/resources/testdb-populate.sql).
+To populate the tables with mock data, you can use a population script which you can find [here](src/test/resources/testdb-populate.sql).

 You can paste the content of these files in your H2 Console and execute all of it, or run the [H2RepositoryTest](src/test/java/be/howest/ti/mars/logic/data/H2RepositoryTest.java).